 Is Madagascar Safe to Travel to in 2026?

-The United States downgraded Madagascar from Level 3 "Reconsider Travel" to Level 2 "Exercise Increased Caution" in December 2025, marking the most significant improvement in the country's travel status since 2023.
-The revision reflects reduced political tensions following the completion of Madagascar's electoral cycle, though persistent urban crime and infrastructure challenges continue to pose risks for international visitors.
+The United States downgraded Madagascar from Level 3 "Reconsider Travel" to Level 2 "Exercise Increased Caution" in early December 2025, marking the most significant improvement in the country's travel risk assessment in recent years.
+The island nation of 28 million people, located 400 kilometres off Africa's southeast coast, now presents a moderately safer environment for international visitors.

 The Current Situation